upintheairsheep/youtube-dl-1/README.md

     --recode-video FORMAT            Encode the video to another format if necessary (currently supported:
                                      mp4|flv|ogg|webm|mkv|avi)
+    --remux FORMAT                   Remux the media to another container format if not already in that format (eg. mkv, mp4, m4a)
     --postprocessor-args ARGS        Give these arguments to the postprocessor -k, --keep-video                 Keep the video file on disk after the post- processing; the video is erased by default